 The Diocese of London provides a range of advice and resources to help a parish establish, maintain and implement its Mission Action Plan.
-Every church should have a Mission Action Plan.

 The Environment and Mission Action Plans